voxmedia/ad-server-proxy/README.md

-A Small _OpenX_ (DFP coming shortly) proxy that speeds up local development ad server requests and permits local targeting overrides and insertions.
+A small ad-server proxy that speeds up local development ad server requests and permits local targeting overrides and insertions.
+It supports emulates our ad serving partern OpenX.

 ## Getting started